camdeno/F16Capstone/Meeting Agenda/readme.md

 # Weekly Meeting Agenda
-The weekly meeting record of the project.
+The weekly meeting records of the project.
-There are 3 main job in each weekly meeting:
+There are 3 main jobs in each weekly meeting:
 1. Review last weeks results.
 2. Discuss the problems encountered.
 3. Plane for next week's tasks.